openstack/freezer/doc/README.rst

 -  freezer client running on the node where the backups and restores are to be executed

 Freezer uses GNU Tar or Rsync algorithm under the hood to execute incremental backup and restore.
-When a key is provided, it uses OpenSSL or pycrypto module (OpenSSL compatible) to encrypt data.
+When a key is provided, it uses OpenSSL or cryptography module (OpenSSL compatible) to encrypt data.
 (AES-256-CFB)

 =============